Laundry. The necessary evil of every living human soul (excepting nudists).

 - Have your young children play “delivery.”
 My 4 year old loves to push the laundry basket full of clothing to each room she needs to drop things off at.
 When she enters the room she yells “Delivery!” and makes a game of it.

 - Use drawer labels.
 My 4 year old delivers not only the towels, but all of her clothes and her brother’s clothes.
 I created these labels for their drawers so she can be independent.
-She knows where everything goes, she can easily dress herself.
-And now that we have had the labels for awhile, even my 2-year-old can fetch himself a dry shirt or socks when he needs them.
+She knows where everything goes, she can easily dress herself, and now that we have the labels on the drawers, even my 2-year-old can fetch himself a clean shirt or socks when he needs them.

-The text is editable (so you can use different languages, or for those of you living across the pond who wouldn’t dare use a label reading “pants” on the drawer for trousers. 🙂
+The text on each label is editable (I’m thinking of you ladies living across the pond who wouldn’t dare use a label reading “pants” on the drawer for trousers. 🙂

 The images are black and white so you can leave them plain or let your kids color them.

-You can print these out on colorful cardstock and tape them on with some cute washi tape, but these labels are also compatible with these avery sticker labels to make it easier.
+Please note, you can print these labels out on colorful cardstock and tape them on with some cute washi tape, but these labels are also compatible with these avery sticker labels to make it easier.